 Just make sure that your spouse or someone else close to you knows how to contact you in a case of an emergency.

 If you have a family, you can’t just selfishly disappear and let your spouse take care of the children and the household.
 Instead, you have to communicate clearly when you are doing what and how much time is going to be spent doing it.

 For instance, me and my wife have our own personal hours when we are able to do whatever we wish, during this time we take it in turns to care for our son.
-This way the hours are spread even and neither one of us feels discriminated because of our time usage.
+This way the hours are spread evenly and neither one of us feels discriminated because of our time usage.

 Even if we have our hours, we are also flexible in them.
 In other words, there could be a situation where one of us has to give his/her personal hours for a family matter, and that’s totally ok.

-Obviously we try to find ways to make it up the lost personal time, but we also understand that one has to be flexible with his/her time as well.
+Obviously, we try to find ways to make it up the lost personal time, but we also understand that one has to be flexible with his/her time as well.

 So you have carved out time for your passions but that’s not enough.
 In fact, to keep yourself from getting distracted and wasting your time, you should build small habits to help you out.